-Emily Dickenson wrote that, “hope is the thing with feathers”.
-In her poem hope perches in the soul, ready to take flight.
+Emily Dickenson wrote, “hope is the thing with feathers”.
+In her poem, hope perches in the soul, ready to take flight.
 What a beautiful picture of the attentiveness and expectation of hope!

-Father, Thank you for sending your Son to walk among us, to stand in our place and take our punishment and bring us the hope of Heaven.
+Father, Thank you for sending your Son to walk among us, to stand in our place and take our punishment, purify us from all sin, and bring us the hope of Heaven.
 Thank you for making a way for us to have a relationship with You.
-When the days are dark and the load is heavy, turn our eyes to You so that we can renew our hope, our strength and our joy in Your great love for us.
-In Your name we pray, amen.
+When the days are dark and the load is heavy, turn our eyes to you so that we can renew our hope, our strength and our joy in your great love for us.
+Amen.

-Take your worries to God.
-If there is something specific that is weighing on your mind today, bring it to God.
-If you’re able to, light a candle to remind yourself of God’s perfect love that casts out all fear.
+Throughout This Day: If there is something specific that is weighing on your mind, bring it to God.
+If possible, light a candle to remind yourself that God’s perfect love casts out all fear.